Thermal Analysis

 Where:

-• β is the coefficient of volume expansion
+• β is the coefficient of volumetric expansion

 • ΔT is the temperature difference between the surface and the surrounding fluid